S4S Basic is licensed against a domain name while other versions are against the Salesforce OrgId.

 - Non-production servers, like DEV, TEST, and PREPROD, cannot access a Salesforce production instance as they will not have the IIS Host Names listed in the license.
 In an ideal world, this is not a problem as testers and developers should only be accessing Salesforce Sandboxes and Developer Editions from Sitecore non-production versions.

-S4S Extended, and other versions beyond S4S Basic do not query the Sitecore server so are more tolerant to change.
-The licensing keys for this type of license are the Salesforce organisation ID and type.
-These are typically more static within an organisation, although be aware that upgrading from Salesforce Enterprise to Unlimited will record new license keys.
+S4S Extended and other versions beyond S4S Basic do not query the Sitecore server so are more tolerant to change.
+The licensing keys for this type of license are the Salesforce organization ID and type.
+These are typically more static within an organization, although be aware that upgrading from Salesforce Enterprise to Unlimited will record new license keys.

 Existing customers can upgrade to S4S Basic to Extended to take advantage of the more flexible licensing model.